Sheohar district

-Its name is derived from two words, Shiva(शिव) and Har(हर), these both are names of Lord Shiva, it is named so due to the large number of temples in the city.
-Agriculture is the mainstay.
-It is one of the most flood-affected districts in Bihar, due to over flooding of the Bagmati and Budhi Gandak rivers.
-Devkuli is a holy place popular for ancient temple of Lord Shiva.
-As of 2011 it is the second least populous district of Bihar (out of 39), after Sheikhpura.
+The name Sheohar is traditionally associated with the words Shiva (शिव) and Har (हर), names associated with Shiva.
+Agriculture is the mainstay of the district.
+Sheohar is among the flood-affected districts of Bihar, particularly because of flooding associated with the Bagmati and Budhi Gandak river systems.
+Devkuli is a religious site known for its ancient temple dedicated to Shiva.

+As of the 2011 Census, Sheohar was the second least populous district in Bihar, after Sheikhpura.